thomasgtaylor/how.wtf/content/post/2023-03-11-check-if-a-program-exists-from-a-makefile.md

 - Makefile
 ---

-A Makefile can check if a shell program or executable exists before running a recipe.
+A Makefile can check if a shell program or executable exists before running recipes.

 ## Check if all programs exist